WeTransfer/sqewer/FAQ.md

 This document tries to answer some questions that may arise when reading or using the library.
 Hopefully this can provide some answers with regards to how things are put together.

-## Why no ActiveJob?

-An adapter will be added in the future

 ## Why separate `new` and `run` methods instead of just `perform`?

 Because the job needs access to the execution context of the worker.
 It turned out that keeping the context